Server-side advertisement insertion technology is based on Nimble Streamer media server. Here you can find technical details of its setup and usage.

 Once you define settings in config file, please restart Nimble Streamer.
 For Linux it’s done by "sudo service nimble restart" command.

-Read this article to find more details regarding Nimble config.
+Read this page to find more details regarding Nimble config.

-Nimble Advertizer business logic for ads insertion is defined by your handler.
+Nimble Advertizer business logic for ads insertion is defined by a configuration file or handler app.

 Handler is a REST controller which is called by Nimble Advertizer and responds with ads scenarios.
 It’s called periodically as defined in Nimble config file, see section 3 for details.
 Handler app must be available via HTTP/HTTPS protocol and accessible from Nimble instance.